Skip to main content

 Red flags: 🚩 "We always have enough staff" (vague, no numbers) 🚩 Ratios worse than 1:10 during day 🚩 Only 1-2 total staff overnight for 40+ residents

-Platform insight: Homes with day ratios worse than 1:8 have 3.7× higher complaint rates and 68% more safeguarding alerts in our data.
+Platform insight: Homes with day ratios worse than 1:8 tend to have significantly higher complaint rates and more safeguarding alerts according to CQC data.

 Why: Ratings lag reality.
 An "Outstanding" from 2021 may not reflect 2026 quality.